 “Nothing that France or we could do…”

 Churchill pressed on: “The hope of producing peace,” he said, “is greater in 1938 than it would be in 1939, and far greater than in 1940.”
-Further hesitation would “make war certain at a later date.”15 But to Prime Minister Chamberlain, the idea was ridiculous:
+Further hesitation would “make war certain at a later date.”15 But Prime Minister Chamberlain would have none of this:

 …the plan of the “Grand Alliance,” as Winston calls it, had occurred to me long before he mentioned it….
 It is a very attractive idea [but] you have only to look at the map to see that nothing that France or we could do could possibly save Czechoslovakia from being overrun by the Germans, if they wanted to do it….
 I have therefore abandoned any idea of giving guarantees to Czechoslovakia, or the French in connection with her obligations to that country.16

 Basing so momentous decision on geography alone is incomprehensible.
 “In modern wars of great nations or alliances, particular areas are not defended only by local exertions,” Churchill commented.
 “The whole vast balance of the war-front is involved.
 This is still more true of policy before war begins and while it may still be averted.”17

 A mobilized Royal Navy and French Army, together with either Austria’s eighteen divisions and the Czech army dug in their border, might have given pause even to Hitler.
 He was acting, as he told Schuschnigg on 12 February, because he knew Britain and France would “not lift a finger.”